opencryptoorg/opencryptoorg.github.io/about.md

   - title:
     content: >
-             First, COPA members pledge never to use their crypto-technology patents against anyone, except for defensive reasons, effectively making their patents freely available for all to use.
+             COPA members pledge never to use their crypto-technology patents against anyone, except for defensive reasons, effectively making their patents freely available for all to use.

-  - title:
-    content: >
-              Second, members pool all of their crypto-technology patents together to form a shared patent library.
-This collective shield of patents provides members access to each others’ patents to deter and defend against patent aggressors, thereby empowering every member, regardless of whether they individually own patents or not, with tools and leverage to defend themselves against patent aggressors.

   - title: COPA Leadership
     content: >
               COPA will be governed by a board of nine members – three members from the crypto and open source community who work towards making crypto better and